murraycadzow/2021-obss-day3/_episodes/01-dataprep.md

 > Explanations of this code: `module purge` get rids of any pre-existing potentially conflicting modules. `module spider` searches for modules e.g. `module spider fastqc`  looks for a module called fastqc (or something similar!).
 Once we know what this module is actually called (*note*: almost everything we do on terminal is case-sensitive) we can use `module load` to load the module.
 Finally, we ran `fastqc`.
 {: .callout}

   You just generated a  FastQC report.
-Use the Jupyter hub navigator tool (click on the folder shown in the red rectangle at the top left in the image below) to follow the path to your current folder (*hint*: If you're not quite sure where you are, use `pwd` in your terminal window.
-Also, if `obss_2020` doesn't show up in the menu on the left, you might need to also click the littler folder icon just above `Name`).
-Once you've navigated to the correct folder, you can then double click on a fastqc html report.
+Use the Jupyter hub navigator tool to follow the path to your current folder (*hint*: If you're not quite sure where you are, use `pwd` in your terminal window.
+Also, if `obss_2021` doesn't show up in the menu on the left, you might need to also click the littler folder icon just above `Name`).
+Once you've navigated to the correct folder, you can then double click on a fastqc `.html` report.

 > ## Exercise
 > What is this odd thing in the *per base sequence content* from base 7 to 12-13?